microsoftgraph/msgraph-sdk-powershell/src/Mail/Mail/docs/v1.0/New-MgUserMailFolderChildFolder.md

 # New-MgUserMailFolderChildFolder

 ## SYNOPSIS
-Use this API to create a new child mailFolder.
-If you intend a new folder to be hidden, you must set the **isHidden** property to `true` on creation.
+Create new navigation property to childFolders for users

 ## SYNTAX